Guides

 Electronics

-Keyboards, keypads, and copier rollers are produced with robust and durable silicone.
+Keyboards, keypads, and copier rollers are produced with solid and durable silicone.

 Many components from computers, mobile electronics, and home equipment also utilize silicone.